ADMISSION INFORMATION FOR LPN TO RN APPLICANTS

 TRANSFER CREDITS AND CREDIT BY EQUIVALENCY TESTING

-College courses in the Behavioral Sciences completed with a grade of C, within the ten-year period prior to admission, are transferable.
+College courses in the Behavioral Sciences completed with a grade of C+, within the ten-year period prior to admission, are transferable.
 The course title and/or description must be comparable to the required course in each case.
 Anatomy & Physiology and Microbiology courses must be completed with a grade of C+ or better within the five-year period for transfer credits to be accepted.
-There is no time limit for English.
+There is no time limit for English, but students must receive a 53.1% or higher on the reading component for English credits to transfer..
 The nursing sequence must be taken in its entirety at the College.

 The College accepts credits earned in Introduction to Psychology, Human Growth and Development, and Introduction to Sociology, through the College-Level Examination Program (CLEP) for applicants who have already taken the college level course level but the credits are over ten years.
-Currently the acceptable score is 50%, effective November 2018, the acceptable score will be 55%.
+The acceptable score for CLEP is 55%.
 For more information go online to: https://www.collegeboard.com/student/testing/clep/about.html.
 To have your results sent to Helene Fuld College of Nursing, enter school code: 2302.
 All CLEP exam results must be received before registering as a matriculated student.

 Once matriculated, students must complete all course requirements at Helene Fuld College of Nursing.